chiahan/LeetCode-65/README.md

 ```
 java -ea Solution65 [a string] [expected result]
 ```
-e.g.,
+## Example Output
-If the result is the same as your expectation: `java -ea Solution65 "2.2e+2" true` No output
+1. If the result is the same as your expectation: `java -ea Solution65 "2.2e+2" true` No output
-If the result is not the same as your expectation: `java -ea Solution65 "2.2e+2" false`
+2. If the result is not the same as your expectation: `java -ea Solution65 "2.2e+2" false`
-Output:
 ```
 Exception in thread "main" java.lang.AssertionError: isValidNumber() failed,
 Input: 2.2e+2